Contact our corporate or local offices directly.

 Currently, the following types of content can be used with environment configurations:

 With revisions of configuration data items defined and released into an Altium 365 Workspace, you now have the fundamental blocks with which to define the environment configurations themselves.
 Environment configurations are defined from within the Team Configuration Center, accessed through the Workspace browser interface.

 The interface allows for an administrator to craft one or more environment configurations, depending on the needs of the organization.
 Each configuration requires the definition of:

 Related page: Access from within the Design Software

-In order to facilitate environment configuration management and to enforce environment configurations applicable to each and every user in an organization, based on their assigned role(s), each user needs to be signed in to the NEXUS Workspace from the NEXUS design client.
+In order to facilitate environment configuration management and to enforce environment configurations applicable to each and every user in an organization, based on their assigned role(s), each user needs to be signed in to the Workspace from Altium Designer.
 This is required to:

-Once a user is signed into the NEXUS Workspace from the NEXUS design client, the configuration service determines the environment configuration to be used for that user, and changes the relevant areas of the design environment to enforce the permitted data elements of that configuration.
+Once a user is signed into the Workspace from Altium Designer, the configuration service determines the environment configuration to be used for that user, and changes the relevant areas of the design environment to enforce the permitted data elements of that configuration.
 If the user is assigned to several roles, and multiple environment configurations can apply, the user will be given the choice of which environment configuration to be applied when they sign-in.
 Choice is made from the Select a Configuration dialog.

-If the user is also an Administrator for the NEXUS Workspace, they have the option to Work as administrator.
-This allows them to work within the NEXUS design client, and with the NEXUS Workspace, without any restrictions.
+If the user is also an Administrator for the Workspace, they have the option to Work as administrator.
+This allows them to work within Altium Designer, and with the Workspace, without any restrictions.